 Picture this: You’re in the middle of the worst migraine attack you’ve ever had.
 You know how severe your migraine symptoms usually are thanks to careful tracking, so you’re certain that this attack is on a different level.

 That’s a tough call to make when you’re in excruciating pain, and it’s even tougher now that you also have to consider the potential exposure to COVID-19, assuming you haven't already gotten a COVID vaccine.
-To make sure you’ll be prepared if you find yourself in this situation, we got Cove Medical Advisor Dr. Philip Bain’s advice on how to decide when to seek emergency care for a migraine.
+To make sure you’ll be prepared if you find yourself in this situation, we got Cove Medical Advisor Dr. Philip Bain’s advice on how to decide when to seek emergency care for a migraine attack.

-The most important question to consider before you head to the E.R. is also the most obvious: How will they treat your migraine when you get there?
+The most important question to consider before you head to the E.R. is also the most obvious: How will they treat your attack when you get there?
 After all, there’s no point in traveling there if they’re just going to give you the same medication you have at home.

 Luckily, emergency room staff are unlikely to just hand you a painkiller and send you on your way.
-Because your digestive system slows down during a migraine, medical workers won’t give you a pill or tablet at the E.R.
+Because your digestive system slows down during a migraine attack, medical workers won’t give you a pill or tablet at the E.R.
 Instead, they’ll infuse an acute treatment via IV, which works a lot faster.
 They’ll also use an IV to keep you hydrated.
-(Remember, dehydration is a migraine attack’s best friend.)
+(Remember, dehydration is migraine’s best friend.)

-After visiting the E.R. for a migraine, you should contact your primary care doctor (or migraine doctor if you have one) to go over what happened.
+After visiting the E.R., you should contact your primary care doctor (or migraine doctor if you have one) to go over what happened.
 You’ll want to identify any triggers that might’ve led to a more severe attack, and consider making changes to your treatment plan if you need to.

-So, we know E.R. staff will be able to treat your migraine faster and more effectively than you could at home—and when you’re in debilitating pain, the only thing that matters to you might just be making it stop as soon as possible.
+So, we know E.R. staff will be able to treat your migraine attack faster and more effectively than you could at home—and when you’re in debilitating pain, the only thing that matters to you might just be making it stop as soon as possible.